 12. Yet Another Buyer:

 Back in Collesena with Carlotta, Regina has to badger Ms. Antonini into a meeting.
 Before she can see her client, though, Enzo shows up and tells her and Carlotta that another family bought the painting.
 They’re getting ready to show it off at a party, which Enzo agrees to get them invitations to.
 At the meeting with Antonini, Gina tries to pressure her into talking about the art feud, but the woman isn’t receptive.
 At the risk of losing her as a client, Gina has to back down.
-She does learn a little about Enzo, though – he’s known to be a troublemaker, though he supposedly improved after his mother and younger brother left the family.
+She does learn a little about Enzo, though – he’s known to be wild and his sister has a reputation for philandering.

 The party is beginning and Enzo is already uncomfortable.
 Between his sister’s blatant feelings for Lorenzo and Gina arriving, he has a hard time keeping it together.
 Only making matters worse is his future brother-in-law reminding him of the painting that he still doesn’t have.
 When Carlotta and Regina arrives, he realises there’s yet another complication: Regina is all dressed up, and it’s highly distracting.
 They discuss what they’re going to do: While Carlotta mingles, Gina is going to search the house.
 She rejects Enzo’s offer of assistance, being more polite than before, but still cold.